Table of contents

 Block shutdown when sync is unfinished

-Jottacloud and Sync.com unofficially support symbolic links, which enable a "light version" of syncing multiple folders.
+Jottacloud, Sync.com and Filen.io support symbolic links.
+Symlinks enable a "light version" of syncing multiple folders.
 This approach is limited especially if syncing multiple computers.
 Jottacloud also allows automatic backups for any folder, but that's one-way sync.

 Sync.com has their "CloudFiles" in beta.
-It should allow viewing cloud files as if they are synced locally.
+It should allow viewing remote files on a computer as if they were synced locally.

 Automatic backup of photos and videos